 The proposed uses of the Fund are set out in the Fund proposal document - note that the initial proposal was for a target of £100k, but our members voted to set a higher target.
-Note that we are not raising money to pay the debts for Mr Becchetti while he remains in charge - this fund is to try and secure a better future for the club after he leaves, which is now beyond doubt as being in the best interests of the club.
+Note that we were not raising money to pay the debts for Mr Becchetti while he remained in charge - this fund is to try and secure a better future for the club after he leaves, which was beyond doubt as being in the best interests of the club.

 All donations received (net of any charges levied by PayPal or GoFundMe) will utlimately be transferred to a separate bank account held by LOFT.
-The fund will be maintained by LOFT until such time as it is needed for one of the above scenarios and as explained in the Twitter account.
+The fund will be maintained by LOFT until such time as it is needed for one of the above scenarios and as explained in the Fund proposal document.

 In accordance with the mandate given by members on 2 March 2017, and the further resolution passed at the SGM held on 29 March 2018, larger donations will be offered back (minus any processing fees incurred) for refund, to remain in the Regeneration Fund until the 'disaster recovery' scenarios set out in the mandate come to pass, or to be given to LOFT's general funds for football community purposes (whether at Leyton Orient or to support other Trusts in crisis the way LOFT was supported) - larger donations being defined as one-off donations of £100 or more, or standing order contributions of £20 per month or more.

 The remaining balance of the Regeneration Fund not eligible for refund will be kept for its original purposes - i.e. a future crisis at Leyton Orient FC, of which there have been a number in its history - until such future time as LOFT members pass a resolution to re-purpose the fund.